 - a.
 The DLC may procure products from any number of sources, but will primarily procure directly from the manufacturer. - b.
-The number of samples required for Surveillance Testing will be equivalent to the number needed in the original qualification testing, unless otherwise stated.
-Examples include:
+The number of samples required for surveillance testing will be equivalent to the number needed in the original qualification testing, unless otherwise stated. - 3.

-- i.
-A luminaire will require 1 sample. - ii.
-A 4' linear replacement lamp will require 2 samples. - iii.
-A 2' linear replacement lamp will require 3 samples. - 3.
 If chosen, manufacturers are required to supply the product as it would be supplied to a customer.
 It should be identical to what a customer would receive and go through the same internal processes.
 Supplying a sample(s) which does not meet these criteria may result in the selected product being found non-compliant (with associated consequences). - a.
-Samples used for Surveillance Testing shall not be the same samples tested and submitted previously for qualification. - b.
-Product prototypes or "engineering samples" may not be used for Surveillance Testing. - 4.
+Samples used for surveillance testing shall not be the same samples tested and submitted previously for qualification. - b.
+Product prototypes or "engineering samples" may not be used for surveillance testing. - 4.
 Any components required between the mains and the product (such as a ballast for a UL Type A linear replacement lamp, a stepdown transformer, Option B reference housing, etc.), must also be supplied to the lab by the selected manufacturer during the procurement phase.
 To minimize confusion, these should be shipped at the same time as the product. - 5.
 Products are expected to be shipped within eight weeks of procurement information being sent.
-Products expected to take more than eight weeks must be disclosed to the DLC at the time of accepting the selection, and an explanation must be provided. - 6.
-An OEM who does not stock the product or does not otherwise have the samples required for testing may arrange (on their own accord) to have the equivalent model from one of their Private Labelers procured and tested instead.
-Given the same scenario, Private Labelers may also have the equivalent OEM product procured and tested instead.
-In either case, the selected manufacturer must inform the Surveillance Testing team prior to, or within five business days of, receiving procurement information.
+Products expected to take more than eight weeks must be disclosed to the DLC at the time of accepting the selection, and an explanation must be provided.
+In certain cases, a substitution may be allowed at the sole discretion of the DLC surveillance team. - 6.
+An OEM who does not stock the product or does not otherwise have the samples required for testing may arrange (of their own accord) to have the equivalent model from one of their private labelers procured and tested instead.
+Given the same scenario, private labelers may also have the equivalent OEM product procured and tested instead.
+In either case, the selected manufacturer must inform the surveillance testing team prior to, or within five business days of, receiving procurement information.
 The DLC will confirm that this is acceptable, pending review of the Private Label Agreements on file from original DLC qualification. - 7.
 Manufacturers must select one of two options for their product after testing is complete: - a.
 The product is returned (at manufacturer expense). - b.
 The product is destroyed and discarded by the laboratory.

-If an option is not specified by the time testing is complete, DLC reserves the right to dispose of the product.
+If an option is not specified by the time testing is complete, the DLC reserves the right to dispose of the product.